 10. Lamar University

 Lamar University offers a BS in Electrical Engineering that emphasizes the development and design of technology that manages and controls photons and electrons (electricity and light).
-Students gain the skills and knowledge they need to be successful electrical engineers in manufacturing, automotive, aerospace, electronics or telecommunications.
+Students in this accelerated nuclear engineering degree gain the skills and knowledge they need to be successful electrical engineers in manufacturing, automotive, aerospace, electronics or telecommunications.
 They learn about power distribution and generation as well as laser technology.
 Graduates are prepared for careers in signal processing, energy and power systems, analog electronics, electromagnetics, digital systems, bioelectronics or automatic controls.

 Lamar University has over 15,000 students and is growing faster than most other schools in Texas.
 The school has over 100 degree options at the bachelor, master, and doctoral levels.
 It provides opportunities for undergraduate research and stresses hands-on, experiential learning.